rdempsey/jobber/README.md

 cd jobber
 docker-compose up --build -d
 ```

+If need be you can edit the provided docker-compose file to change the ports.

 Open a web browser to `http://localhost:5000` to reach the Jobber dashboard.
 In addition, the API documentation is available at `http://localhost:8080/1.0/ui/`